AmirShkolnik/Hangman/README.md

 #### Choosing Yes (Continue Playing)

+This feature allows users to easily restart the game or exit with a humorous touch.

 If the user chooses "yes":

 - The screen will clear.
 - A funny message will appear, asking if they made the right decision.
 - They need to choose again between "yes" or "no".

-- If they choose "no", the screen will clear, and a goodbye message will appear.
-- If they choose "yes", the screen will clear, and the game will start all over again.
+If they choose "yes", the screen will clear, and the game will start all over again.

-This feature allows users to easily restart the game or exit with a humorous touch.

 ![Choosing Yes](Readme-images/choosing-yes.png)

 #### Choosing No (Quit)

+If they choose "no", the screen will clear, and a goodbye message will appear.

 ![Choosing No](Readme-images/choosing-no-no.png)

+### Error Handling for Category Selection

+If the user fails to choose 'y' or 'n' an error message will prompt them to select again.

 ![Choosing Wrong](Readme-images/choosing-yes-no-wrong-chara.png)